germangar/algorizer/miniDOC.md

 - Careful pre-stream setup of strategy parameters ensures correct backtest and live behavior.
 - All order and risk management is handled with the core public API: `trade.order`, `trade.close`, and position methods.
 - Pyramiding is managed automatically, but can be disabled by matching `order_size` and `max_position_size`.
+- Take profit, stoploss, and liquidation are triggered at every tick, not only at candle close.

 ---